The Academy for Scholastic and Personal Success Board of Directors

 A strong advocate for creative community partnerships, Jessica has led collaboration efforts between Harmony School and other community organizations, including the National Czech/Slovak Museum and Library, Johnson STEAM Academy, The Academy for Academic and Personal Success, and other area music organizations.
 She is a facilitator for the El Sistema USA Small and Emerging Program Network and was a featured speaker in the National Guild for Community Arts Education Small Schools Network webinar series.
 She is an avid performer, and has appeared as a soloist, chamber, and orchestral musician in Moscow and St. Petersburg, Russia and across the United States.
 In addition to solo recitals and chamber recitals, she has performed regularly with the Des Moines Symphony, Orchestra Iowa, and Waterloo/Cedar Falls Symphony Orchestras, as well as appearing with many other regional performing organizations.

-George Anderson has been a Social Studies teacher for 16 years at John F. Kennedy High School in Cedar Rapids.
+George Anderson has been a Social Studies teacher for 17 years at John F. Kennedy High School in Cedar Rapids.
 He was awarded the honor of being the Iowa Teacher of the Year in 2020 and has taught almost every subject in the department, but is currently teaching US History, African American History, Economics, and Philosophy.
 George is also a varsity assistant football coach for JFK.
 He was born in Peoria, Illinois but grew up in Murrells Inlet, South Carolina.
 He enlisted in the Marine Corps after high school as an infantry rifleman and served 4 years, being honorably discharged in September of 1998.
 Shortly after, he relocated to Iowa and began his path to education.
 He graduated from the University of Iowa with a BA in History and a minor in Political Science, then attended graduate school at the University of Iowa and earned his Master’s in Social Science Education.
 He studies jiu-jitsu and reads in his spare time.
 He is married to his best friend, Stephanie and has 2 daughters, Summer and Brielle.

 Hemie Collier is the Senior Diversity Officer and Director of Intercultural Life at Cornell College.
 He also serves as an Assistant Lacrosse Coach for Cornell’s women’s program.
 Hemie has been with Cornell since 2016.
 He holds a Bachelors’ of Art from Luther College and a Masters of Science in Educational Leadership from Concordia University – Ann Arbor.
 He is currently a Doctoral Candidate with Concordia University – Chicago.
 Hemie has over 15 years of higher education experience.
 He has expertise in diversity, athletics, leadership, and organization building.
 He is committed to assisting faculty, staff, and students in their growth and development as professionals, learners, and global citizens.

-Mari Hunt Wassink is a learner, educator, and aspiring activist.
-She grew up in Marion and graduated with a Bachelor’s degree in History and Spanish from Coe College.
-Since then, she has worked at various nonprofits in the Corridor, including the Catherine McAuley Center and Grow: Johnson County.
-Currently, she works in the field of organic and sustainable agriculture.
-Her passions include food sovereignty, environmental justice, antiracism, and carceral reform.
-Mari is excited to join The Academy SPS board and support the wonderful programs and resources ASPS offers in our community.
+Mari grew up in Marion and graduated with a bachelor’s degree in History and Spanish from Coe College.
+She has worked in various nonprofits in the Corridor, including the Catherine McAuley Center.
+Her passions include environmental justice, antiracism, and carceral reform.

-Barbara holds a B.F.A. in media studies, production, communication, and studio arts from Southern Methodist University, Dallas, Texas as well as an M.A. in Psychological and Quantitative Foundations specializing in instructional design from the U of I. Currently, she is a PhD candidate in the Education, Policy, and Leadership Studies department in the Schools, Culture, and Society program in the College of Education, U of I. Her research focuses on the philosophical, historical, and sociological underpinnings of education emphasizing lived experiences of marginalized individuals and communities.
-Formerly she was adjunct faculty at Augustana College, Rock Island, Illinois, KCC-Iowa City, Iowa campus, and an instructor for preservice teacher preparation at the U of I, College of Education.
-Dedicated to promoting equity and justice in and out of the classroom, she is committed to the pursuit of truth, beauty, and the good.
+Barbara McElroy Knight has over 30 years of experience as a community organizer and volunteer in Iowa and Texas.
+She holds a B.F.A. in media studies, production, communication, and studio arts from Southern Methodist University, Dallas, Texas as well as an M.A. in Psychological and Quantitative Foundations specializing in instructional design from the University of Iowa.
+Currently, she is pursuing a PhD in the Education, Policy, and Leadership Studies department in the Schools, Culture, and Society program in the College of Education, University of Iowa.
+Formerly, she was adjunct faculty at Augustana College, Rock Island, Illinois, Kirkwood Community College-Iowa City, Iowa campus, and an instructor for preservice teacher preparation at the University of Iowa, College of Education.

 Sue Millar has been the owner of Millar Woodwind Repair in the Cherry Building near NewBo for over 30 years.
 She has repaired the majority of the instruments in Cedar Rapids, including the school district.
 Working at the Music Loft in Cedar Rapids is what gave her the passion.